 In the area of biometric security the term “access control” comes up a lot.
 The term in general means, to control access through a point.
 In the field of biometric security products this phrase has a more specific connotation.
 When a person states their interest in access control products or more specifically biometric access control they are looking for an advanced hardware & software security solution.

 There are two required items to an access control system.

-- First you need a scanner or control device.
+- First you need a scanner or control device, such as the ACTAtek.
 These devices get mounted on the wall next to the door, not actually on the door.
 These scanners come in many varieties.
 There are biometric (fingerprint) scanners, Smart card/Key fob readers & pass code systems.
 There are some devices that allow a combination of all those access options.
 They control the next piece of the access control set up, the locking device.

 - The locking device is the apparatus that actually provides the physical locking or securing of the door.
 There are many types of locking devices on the market.